MattyMyers22/portfolio_etl/README.md

   * Save JSON key in .env file
 4. Create Cloud Storage bucket
   * Save name in .env file

-## Data Sources
-There are two data sources that are required for extraction of the information needed.
-* Google Sheet (Extracted through API)
-  * History of trades, holdings, and cash levels
-* Yahoo Finance (Extracted through API)
-  * S&P 500 historical prices
-  * Historical prices for current portfolio holdings from purchase date

-A Google Account and Project must be created.
-[Here](https://developers.google.com/sheets/api/quickstart/python) is a link to Google's documentation for a Python quickstart with their Google Sheets API.

-## Initial Setup

-* Database
-* Python Virtual Environment
-* Environment Variables
-* Orchestration
-* Portfolio Metrics View
-* BI Tool

 ### Database
 Once MySQL Server is downloaded and a user profile is made, a database needs to be created.
 This can be done from the terminal